 I teamed up with six amazingly talented bloggers to bring you six other vegan recipes featuring blueberries!
-They’re one of my favorite summer fruits, so I can’t wait to try all of these recipes.
+They’re one of my favorite fruits, so I can’t wait to try all of these recipes.
 Don’t they look delicious?!
 Go check them out!

 Matcha Frosted Blueberry Coconut Cupcakes from Love Me, Feed Me